Why data needs to be transformed

 For example, let’s say you run an investment firm.
 The software you use to manage your customer investments has the following customer table:

+Salary, total_investment, and status are the most recent and only available records.
 What if you’d like to know the average salary of your customers when they made their first investment, and what was the amount of that first investment?
 You couldn’t.

 Another example would be an e-commerce company that wants to track gross margins over time.
-To do so, they use the following formula: ({SKU cost + Shipping cost} / {Revenue}) * 100.
+To do so, they use the following formula:

 If they only have access to the most recent value of SKU cost to calculate Gross Margin.
 Changing the SKU cost value would also change historical data, thus drastically compromising the data quality.

-By storing snapshots when changes occur, you unlock new analytics capabilities.
+By storing snapshots when changes occur, you unlock new analytics capabilities

 Reason #7 - Optimizing for specific tools